Rust-Simply/idiomatic-rust-in-simple-steps/src/scripts/iriss-01.md

 If you're new to software engineering though, and not looking to fork out potentially hundreds on tooling, I recommend Visual Studio Code.

-It's free, is perhaps the most widely used and supported editor today, and can be greatly extended through plugins.
+It's free, it's perhaps the most widely used and supported editor today, and can be greatly extended through plugins.

 It's the editor I'll be using throughout this series as I believe it will be the most familiar to people.